 Knowledge is power

 It’s always great to learn a new skill or brush up on a subject you’ve long since forgotten.
 And if you’ve considered it but aren’t sure where you’ll find the time, now might be your chance!
 While people clamor for things to do during this period of social isolation, free online college courses are an amazing resource.
 Websites like Coursera and edX offer college courses in a wide variety of subjects, free of charge.
 And taking college courses for free, period, is exciting enough, but these sites both offer courses from well-known, big-name schools—check out a sampling!
 Most of these courses are self-paced and you can start whenever you want; others have an “other dates” button where you can choose an upcoming date on which to start the course.
-Find out some other things to do while you’re practicing social distancing.

 Learning How to Learn from McMaster University and the University of California San Diego, offered on Coursera

 Not sure where to start?
 Start by learning how to learn!
 Before you take the plunge into free online college courses, ease yourself into academia with this 12-hour course.
 Its coursework offers “powerful mental tools to help you master tough subjects.”
 Brush up on your test-taking skills and explore the learning process as a whole.
 “Learning How to Learn…actually helps students learn how the brain works and learns and processes information,” explains Yolanda Newton, Director of Education Revolution.
 “It’s a great course for anyone because in about 12 hours of coursework you can improve your own methodology to learn anything else.”
 You can also take our quiz to find out what your personal learning style is.

 Intro to Computer Science from Harvard University, offered on edX